 Oklahoma City had 23 assists and if it wasn’t for foul trouble this would’ve been significantly higher.
 Oklahoma City had 23 assists tonight but did not win the battle.
 However, it’s how they were done is where the damage was more important.
 The big run in the fourth quarter was key.

 With the bigs of DeAndre Jordan and Blake Griffin, the Thunder were the smaller team but they won the rebounding battle, by one board, but they gave up 29 second chance points on 15 offensive rebounds.
 Some nights it won’t matter with how their bigs play.
 Tonight was that night.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!